filamentphp/filament/packages/app/docs/10-tenancy.md

 ## Registration

 A registration page will allow users to create a new tenant.
-This is useful if you're using a tenant model other than `App\Models\User`.

 When visiting your app after logging in, users will be redirected to this page if they don't already have a tenant.